 - Alternative Jet Fuels (AJF) and Sustainable Aviation Fuel (SAF)

 - AJF/SAF Certification and Qualification

 - AJF/SAF Compatibility with Existing Equipment and Operations

 - AJF/SAF Benefits

 CAAFI is an acronym for the Commercial Aviation Alternative Fuels Initiative.
 CAAFI is a coalition of aviation stakeholders who are interested in bringing commercially viable, sustainable, alternative jet fuels to the marketplace.
 CAAFI is engaged in various activities to enable and facilitate the near-term development and commercialization of such fuels.
 For details about CAAFI, its stakeholders and partners, functions, focus activities, and accomplishments, visit About CAAFI.

 Who are CAAFI’s stakeholders (sponsors and participants)?

 CAAFI is co-sponsored by the Aerospace Industries Association (AIA), Airports Council International-North America (ACI-NA), the Airlines for America (A4A), and the Federal Aviation Administration (FAA).
-In addition, CAAFI membership consists of approximately 450 organizations and 1000+ stakeholders.
+In addition, CAAFI membership consists of approximately 600 organizations and 1800+ stakeholders.
 These include members of other U.S. and non-U.S. government agencies and trade associations, as well as energy producers, university faculty, nongovernmental organizations, and consultants.
-View a list of our member organizations.
+View a partial list of our member organizations.
 CAAFI is not a participant-funded organization, rather operating funds come from CAAFI sponsors.
 Participation in CAAFI is free of charge; we simply strongly encourage participants to engage in the efforts of the broader CAAFI community.